CastleMa/OS_PROJECT_1/README.md

 ## Features List

-- Be able to communicate with someone else
+- Be able to communicate with someone else using main program
 - Be able to communicate with a bot using chat-bot script